10 Easy Spring Recipes For Lasting Energy And Health

 Diet

-Eating a diet high in refined carbohydrates and added sugars can cause spikes in blood sugar levels.
+Eating a diet high in refined carbs and added sugars can cause spikes in blood sugar levels.
 However, eating a diet high in protein, healthy fats, and fiber-rich carbohydrates can help keep blood sugar levels stable.

 Exercise